This is the featured image of the Capture the Sound of an Analog Preamp with Omega N by Kush Audio blog article.

 Omega N by Kush Audio

-In the next tutorial, I will present to you an awesome sounding software unit called Omega N by Kush Audio.
-Model N nails the sound of the coveted vintage Neve pre it’s modelled after.
-Dark, thick, and round, just a kiss imparts a dusty patina, pushed hard it gets downright fuzzy and soft.
-It possesses a quite simple user interface with just a few controls but that does not affect the sound its producing.
+In the following tutorial, I will present an excellent-sounding software unit called Omega N by Kush Audio.
+Model N nails the sound of the coveted vintage Neve before it's modeled after.
+Dark, thick, and round, just a kiss imparts a dusty patina; pushed hard, it gets downright fuzzy and soft.
+It possesses a simple user interface with just a few controls but does not affect the sound it produces.
+For the following tutorial, I will show you how Omega N sounds on drums, basslines, and acoustic guitar.
+So, let's start by adding a separate instance of this plugin on every channel in SoundBridge: DAW.

 The Interface